-Funding packages are awarded to students based on academic merit and they may consist of any or a combination of the following: scholarships, fellowships, external awards the student may bring with them, internal awards, research assistantships, teaching assistantships or graduate teaching fellowships.
+Funding packages are awarded to students based on academic merit and they may consist of a combination of the following: scholarships, fellowships, external awards the student may bring with them, internal awards, research assistantships or teaching assistantships.

-There is no minimum guarantee for MEd students; however, funding packages may range from $7,000 - $10,000 per year (first six terms).
+There is no minimum guarantee for MEd students; however, funding packages may range from $7,000 - $10,000 per year (first five terms).

-Normally, if students apply for and successfully obtain a Graduate Teaching Fellowship, Teaching and/or Research Assistantship the average funding for eligible MEd students is approximately $10,000 per year.
+Normally, if students apply for and successfully obtain a teaching or research assistantship the average funding for eligible MEd students is approximately $10,000 per year.

 Minimum funding offers are communicated to applicants when they receive an offer of admission.